OpenID Connect (OIDC) Bearer token authentication

 %test.quarkus.oidc.credentials.secret=secret

-Next, write the test code like this:
+Next, write the test code as follows:

 package org.acme;